bitovi/academy/src/web-components/9-slotted-content/slotted-content.md

 ### Slots

 The [slot](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/slot) has a curious effect when used within shadow DOM.
-It will take DOM within the custom element's children and *inject* (but not move) those nodes as children of itself.
+It will take DOM within the custom element’s children and *inject* (but not move) those nodes as children of itself.

 Default content can be specified by nesting DOM inside of the `<slot>` element.